Search Results

 Living Well with Diabetes is designed to help people with type 2 diabetes learn how to live well.
 Topics include: techniques to deal with the symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress, depression, anger, fear and frustration; appropriate exercise for maintaining and improving strength and endurance; healthy eating, appropriate use of medication; and working with healthcare providers.

 This class is created in partnership with MaineGeneral's Peter Alfond Prevention & Healthy Living Center.
-Class materials will be mailed to participants in advance of the class.
-Participants will participate in a small group discussion by phone once a week for 6 weeks.
 The class leader will call participants 2 weeks prior to the start of class to confirm registration.
-If you have any questions, please contact Melissa Emmons at 626-7350.
+If you have any questions, please contact Emily Michaud at 626-7345.

 A Matter of Balance